Kevin Wheatley: Victoria Cross citation

 Wheatley was 28 years old, and a warrant officer in the Australian Army Training Team when he performed the deed for which he was later awarded the VC.
 The citation in the London Gazette, which announced Wheatley's award on 15 December 1966 reads:

 For his leadership of the attack on the Viet Cong-held village in August 1965, Wheatley was nominated for the US Silver Star, but the award was delayed due to Australian policies regarding the acceptance of foreign awards.
 The award was finally approved and presented to his son, George, in December 2021.
 Additionally, the South Vietnamese awarded Wheatley the Knight of the National Order of Vietnam, the Military Merit Medal and the Cross of Gallantry with Palm.
 Wheatley's award was one of four Victoria Crosses bestowed upon members of the AATTV and was the first awarded to an Australian during the Vietnam War.

+Honours

-Wheatley was buried at Pine Grove Memorial Park in the Western Sydney suburb of Minchinbury, New South Wales.
+Wheatley was buried at Pine Grove Memorial Park in the Western Sydney suburb of Minchinbury.
 His Victoria Cross is on display at the Australian War Memorial in Canberra, having been donated in 1993.

 The stadium in the 1st Australian Support Compound at Vũng Tàu, South Vietnam was named in his honour.

+On 2 September 2024, he was posthumously awarded the Medal for Gallantry for "acts of gallantry in action in hazardous circumstances on 28 May and 18 August 1965 as an advisor and assistant advisor to the Army of the Republic of Vietnam."